RashedEmon/scraping/README.md

 # Web Scraping Script

-This script will extract information from web and save into databases.<br>
+This script will extract information from https://www.kayak.co.in/ and save into databases.<br>

 #Teachnology Used in This Project:
 1. Python <br>